Chromatophore/HP48-Superchip/investigations/MessingWithSCHIP.md

 ```
 43 51 05 87
 ```
 Being vaguely familiar with the way the HP48 stores numbers, the way this command is going to work is to say, the LC instruction, N digits - 1, digit data in order of least significant to most significant.
-However you need to consider that while both the hex editor and the calculator are little endian, the hex editor displays the binary as little endian *bytes*, and so the nibbles with an individual byte are displayed in (for our purposes anyway) the wrong order.
+However you need to consider that while both the hex editor and the calculator are little endian, the hex editor displays the binary as little endian *bytes*, and so the nibbles within an individual byte are displayed in (for our purposes anyway) the wrong order.
 Consider the following bit stream separated in these two different ways:

 ```
 0000111100001111